 At this early stage it is expected St Ives Carine Retirement Village apartments will be more than $750,000.
 Depending on final designs and finishes, the premium homes within the village (such as penthouses) may be over $1 million.

-A. The retirement village will feature secure underground garage parking areas accessed via a remote controlled security door and have direct lift access to each floor.
+A. The retirement village will feature secure underground car parking areas accessed via a remote controlled security door and have direct lift access to each floor.
 Subject to final design, it is anticipated up to half of the apartments will have 2 car bays, while the remainder will be sold with 1 bay.
-The garage will also incorporate additional storage areas for each home.
+The carpark will also incorporate additional storage areas for each home.
 This design is similar in concept to our popular St Ives Centro Retirement Village in Jolimont, and we invite you to visit St Ives Centro on any Sunday or Wednesday between 1pm-4pm to view.

 A. The St Ives Group has received feedback from interested VIP members regarding dedicated caravan/boat parking within the retirement village.
-With the limited land available for the St Ives Carine Retirement Village development, this feature is unlikely to be possible.
+With the limited land available for the St Ives Carine Retirement Village development, this feature will not be possible.

 At this early stage, St Ives may be able to make some caravan bays at the St Ives Northshore retirement village in Kallaroo available to a limited number of St Ives Carine buyers.
 These bays would incur a charge and leases would be for a defined period of time, with renewal subject to availability.
 St Ives Northshore is less than 10km from St Ives Carine Retirement village site.

 A. St Ives Carine Retirement Village will be a Lease for Life village.
 This means you will pay no stamp duty on the purchase of your St Ives Carine Retirement Village apartment, saving you thousands of dollars.